gdemarcsek/bsideslux18/README.md

 [2018-09-15 11:52:53 +0000] [16954] [ERROR] Can't connect to ('0.0.0.0', 8080)
 ```

-Not too surprising: we did not yet allow our program to use the network, so let's add the rule that allows TCP/IP networking with auditing:
+Not too surprising: we did not yet allow our program to use the network, so let's add the rule that allows TCP/IP networking:

 ```
-audit network inet tcp
+network inet tcp
 ```